 In order to reduce congestion on VHF working channels, Marine Rescue NSW have allocated different working channels for adjacent radio bases.Marine Rescue Lake Macquarie’sradio base at Swansea Headsis now usingVHF Channel 19as its main working channel.
 Some VHF sets can be switched between International and USA.
 Vessel owners need to ensure their radio is set to“International”not “USA”, in order to satisfactorily converse with our radio base on Ch.
 19. Please refer to our website Boating Info Channel 19 usage and setup.

-- There are two Pink coloured courtesy moorings either side of Swansea Bridge and the Public wharves on the west side (Lake side) are for vessels waiting for a bridge opening
+- There are three Pink coloured courtesy moorings either side of Swansea Bridge and the Public wharves on the west side (Lake side) are for vessels waiting for a bridge opening

 - Swansea Bridge clearance heights when closed, 2.0 metres under opening span and 2.2 metres under fixed span AT LOW TIDE.
 Due to strong tidal flows extreme caution should be exercised when navigating in the vicinity of Swansea Bridge